datacenter/iserver/doc/templates/aci/VrfAllProps.md

 ## Get VRF properties

-Use '-o props' to get properties of selected vrfs
+Use '--view props' to get properties of selected vrfs
 - vrf name and tenant
 - data plane learning
 - policy control enforcement preference and direction